Welcome to Glasgow Caledonian New York College!

 International Student Visas

 As aforementioned, GCNYC does not sponsor Visas at this time.
-We hope to be able to do so by the January 2019 term.
-Once we are able to sponsor, we will only be sponsoring F1 Visas (for those applicants wanting to study in the U.S. full-time).
+Our plan is that once we are able to provide I-20s, we will only be sponsoring F1 Visas (for those applicants wanting to study in the U.S. full-time).

 Academic Prerequisites and Additional Requirements

 Admissions Policy: Glasgow Caledonian New York College has rolling admissions, with the intent to deploy rolling-competitive admissions in the next cople of years.

 Test Scores: All international applicants to GCNYC must prove their level of English language proficiency.
 Applicants can meet the English language requirements through a Secure English Language Test (SELT) or another qualification which is recognised as equivalent.
 Please note—these are minimum scores required to be considered for admission.
 Providing these scores does not guarantee or warrant admission to GCNYC.
 Accepted English Language Exams include: IELTS, Pearson, Cambridge, TOEFL IBT, University of Michigan (MELAB, ECPE)

 Minimum IELTS score is Academic IELTS 6.0 with no single element below 5.5.
 We cannot accept:

 - General Training IELTS